 Before you “invite” someone to your event, make sure your Con Chair and the entire organizing committee is backing you.

 I cannot tell you how often I am invited by Programming or the Guest Person, only to agree, clear my schedule then learn that, oh wait, the Con Chair already spent that money on some other guest.
 To be very honest. this has happened so many times that at this point I no longer say yes to small events unless they can confirm upfront that they are not wasting my time.
+“Informal” invites, are not invitations – you’re asking me to pay my own way to your event for your own entertainment.

 Talk to your Organizing Committee, come up with a formal procedure for inviting guests.